 Students may be required to take additional courses to ensure they have the requisite research skills in their field, particularly related to methodology and statistics.
-The MES curriculum includes both a methods course (ERS 669: Team Research Project) and a proposal development course (ERS 670 Thesis Development), but it is assumed that, normally, students coming into the PhD program will have equivalent training and experience.
+The MES curriculum includes both a methods course (ERS 669: Research Design and Methods) and a proposal development course (ERS 670: Thesis Development), but it is assumed that, normally, students coming into the PhD program will have equivalent training and experience.
 Students may also choose to take supplemental courses later in their program based on discussions with their advisory committee.
 They will also need to do so if they fail their comprehensive exam (see below).

 Course work requirements for students entering the PhD program from the MES